-Jemima Wyman is a palawa woman, with paternal descendants from the pairrebeener people of tebrakunna, and poredareme.
+Jemima Wyman is a Palawa woman, with paternal descendants from the Pairrebeener people of Tebrakunna, and Poredareme.
 She has maternal descendants from England.
 Wyman’s practice focuses on patterns and masking to investigate visual resistance: specifically camouflage as a formal, social, and political strategy in negotiating identity.

 Selected Works